msdavid89/rawsockets/README.md

 -We do not use Connection: keep-alive in our HTTP header.
 This allows us to detect when the server is finished sending the file simply by looking for a FIN packet.
+-Our implementation ACKs every packet received (except duplicates).
+It could be more efficient sending cumulative ACKs.